The True History That Shaped The US In Modern Warfare

 2025–2026 modelling studies project that major U.S. foreign-aid cuts could contribute millions more deaths by 2030, including about 14.1 million under one USAID-focused scenario and up to 22.6 million under a broader severe global aid-defunding scenario, again with attribution that is partly U.S.-specific and partly shared with other donor cuts.

-Modern US Warfare
+Modern US Warfare vs the UN

 In the modern post-1945 system, the United States has often treated the UN less as a binding authority than as a forum it supports when useful and bypasses when inconvenient, but under Donald Trump that selective approach became much more explicit and confrontational.